pt9527/digital-cv/index.md

 # David WF Chau

-**_Environmental Sciences/ GIS/ Data Visualization/ Education_** <br>
+**Environmental Sciences/ GIS/ Data Visualization/ Education** <br>

-_Passionate high school Geography teacher with a strong commitment to environmental sciences.
+_Hello, Welcome to my webpage, I am David Chau, a passionate high school Geography teacher with a strong commitment to environmental sciences.
 I earned an MSc. in Environmental Science from The Hong Kong University of Science and Technology, achieving a 4.0/4.3 GPA.
 My academic journey showcased exceptional performance in diverse subjects such as Physical Environment, GIS, and Data Science._

 [E-mail: chauwangfung@gmail.com](chauwangfung@gmail.com) / [GitHub](https://github.com/pt9527/)